ionic-team/ionic-docs/src/content/layout/grid.md

 ### Variable-width

-Using the `col-{breakpoint}-auto` attributes, the column can size itself based on the natural width of its content.
+By setting the `size-{breakpoint}` properties to `"auto"` the column can size itself based on the natural width of its content.
 This is extremely useful for setting a column width using pixels.
 The columns next to the variable-width column will resize to fill the row.

 ```html
 <ion-grid>